 Among the various reasons that can lead to the occurrence of a peptic ulcer, one of the most common is an unhealthy lifestyle including a large intake of alcohol and tobacco.Infections caused due to a bacterium known as Helicobacter pylori (H.pylori) may also lead to gastric ulcers.

 While most ulcers are found in the first layer of the inner lining of the stomach, a medical emergency may also occur if the ulcer or hole goes all the way through the stomach or duodenum causing a perforation.
-Regular intake of prescribed drugs like NSAIDs (aspirin, naproxen, and ibuprofen) has also been found as one the major causes of stomach ulcers.
+Regular intake of prescribed drugs like NSAIDs (aspirin, naproxen, and ibuprofen) has also been found as one of the major causes of stomach ulcers that often result in filing a stomach cancer lawsuit.
 Individuals who are extremely ill, as in who are undergoing a radiation treatment, suffering from a rare Zollinger-Ellison syndrome or are on the breathing machine, are susceptible to developing an ulcer.

 Also, read about: Crohn’s Disease Meaning.